 These titles provide your name to keep you top-of-mind, specify a location (make sure the location includes the zip codes to which you are mailing), and define who you are best equipped to help.

-An appealing layout.
 There should be lots of white space—no long, solid blocks of text to make your recipients cringe.
+Use some copyrighting tips like keeping sentences and paragraphs short and using bullets.
+And insert headings that indicate the relationships among ideas.

-High-quality, eye-catching images.
 It’s not that people don’t like to read.
 It’s that they don’t have much time to enjoy it.
-Pictures are worth a thousand words for a reason, and your smartphone photos usually don’t have much to say.
-It’s worth hiring a professional real estate photographer.
+Pictures are worth a thousand words for a reason.
+You can partner with a professional photographer, take your own pictures (look here for some helpful tips), or use images from the internet (provided you follow copyright rules).

-A call to action.
 What is the point of writing content, publishing it, and sending it to your prospects if you don’t tell your prospects what to do when they’ve finished reading it?
-Be sure to include a crystal clear call to action (CTA).
+Be sure to include a crystal-clear call to action (CTA).
 Whether it’s Visit my website, Call me now, Share this with a friend (make sure you include social sharing buttons), or something else, you’re missing the point if you don’t include a CTA.

-I’m not sure there is much to say about whether to use a newsletter service that does everything for you or a template from a newsletter company.
-Your decision comes down to three fundamental criteria:
+Whether you choose to use a newsletter service that does everything for you or a template from a newsletter company, include these considerations when making your decision:

 Time: Do you have the time and other resources (including the skills) to write, design, create, target, mail, and collect, interpret, and analyze the data that will tell you how your newsletter is performing and what adjustments you might need to make?